OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-6/README.md

 and orchestration.

-Using YAML-based files, referred to as *playbooks*, users can configure almost every aspect of a physical machine using *modules* provided by the tool.
+Using YAML-based files, referred to as *playbooks*, users can configure almost every aspect of a physical machine by defining *tasks* that use the *modules* provided by the tool.

+For example, the following very simple excerpt defines a task that results in the command-line execution of `oc get pvc` with the result (stdout) written to the variable `pvc_result`: -

+    - name: Get known PVCs (current project)
+        command: oc get pvc
+        register: pvc_result

 ## Advantages

 -   Complete (parallel) control of multiple physical machines
 -   More than 2,800 built-in modules from package management using `apk` to `zfs` for managing zfs file systems
--   Simple Kubernetes object management via the built-in `k8s` module
+-   Simple and richer Kubernetes object management via the built-in `k8s` module

 ## Examples